orstavik/JoiComponents/book/chapter8_routing/chapter8a_router/Pattern1_controlFreak.md

 Before they open the next present.
 That gift that will somehow restore that loving relationship that you still long for.
 It's Christmastime!

-> Home assignment: Think.
+> Homework: Think.
 What trips stresses you out the most?
 Does going on vacation remind you of
 > your last failed marriage?
 Does visiting your in-laws fill you with shame?
 > Or is it going to your home town that you dread the most?
 Does all the road rage from your commute really
 > misplaced anger at your work or boss?
 Or is it leaving work and going home that is most annoying?